yecksin/UsersList/README.md

 https://userslist-9e729.web.app

-## Run locally or Development server
+## Run locally or development server
 - `Clone` or `download` this project.
 - On the folder root run `npm install` for install `node_modules` and load dependencies.
 - On the folder root run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.